MJ “DANGEROUS” AND THE VIDEO THAT SHOCKED THE WORLD

 - Was it merely – as The New York Times opined – “the narcissism of a spoiled child throwing his toys”?

 - Was the son-versus-father segment with actors Macaulay Culkin and George Wendt an allusion to Jackson’s own allegedly domineering father, Joe Jackson?

 We know very well that there was no one of the above but Peggy Charren of Action for Children’s Television (ACT) said: “It’s like using bathroom talk to get attention.
 I’d like to know if any of the people involved with this have had their storefronts bashed up or their car windows smashed.
 These people must lead charmed lives.”

 “People couldn’t believe he did all that,” said a source at Fox about the scores of phone calls the network received.
 “He wasn’t just grabbing his crotch—he was rubbing it.”

-So as synthesis of the video, journalists rolled up these kinds if informations:
+So as the synthesis of the video, journalists rolled up these kinds of pieces of information: